 Operational Area Guidelines Initial Resource Allocation Priority Wildfires occurring in the Full Management Option or that threaten Full sites are assigned a high priority for suppression actions and assignment of available firefighting resources but are below wildfires within or threatening a Critical Management Option area or site.
 Detection Full Management Option areas and sites are the next priority after Critical for detection coverage when lightning activity or human use indicate a high potential for ignition, or at the request of a Jurisdictional Agency.
-Initial Notification Requirements Provide early notification to the jurisdiction at the point of origin and other jurisdictions immediately threatened so that they can identify and prioritize values, communicate concerns, help to validate the default initial response, participate in any decision to take a non-standard response, and keep their leadership and stakeholders informed.
+Initial Notification Requirements Provide early notification to the jurisdiction at the point of origin and other jurisdictions immediately threatened so they can identify and prioritize values, communicate concerns, help to validate the default initial response, participate in any decision to take a non-standard response, and keep their leadership and stakeholders informed.
 This applies even if no suppression action is being taken or is being considered.
 Whenever possible, notification should take place prior to taking any suppression action; however, initial response should not be delayed if contacts cannot be made.
-Default Initial Action (Standard Response) Mobilize resources to protect the area and/or sites and suppress the fire without compromising public or firefighter safety.
+Default Initial Action (Standard Response) Mobilize resources to protect the area and/or sites and suppress the fire while minimizing risk to public and/or firefighter safety.
 Initial Action Priorities Protect human life.
 Protect qualifying sites and natural resources from damage by wildfire.
-Contain fires at the smallest acreage reasonably possible to limit short and long-term threats to values.
+Contain fires at the smallest acreage reasonably possible to limit short- and long-term threats to values.
 Extended Action & Notifications Assess fires periodically and provide early notification to additional jurisdictions whose lands become threatened throughout the life of the incident.
-Surveillance frequency will be determined by the Protecting Agency in coordination with the affected Jurisdictional Agency(ies).
-If the pre-designated response is no longer appropriate, a decision support process including situational according to and rick analysis will be used to develop incident specific objectivos. situational assessment and risk analysis will be used to develop incident-specific objectives, requirements, and courses of action; and document the rationale behind them.
+The Protection Agency will determine surveillance frequency in coordination with the affected Jurisdictional Agency(ies).
+If the pre-designated response is no longer appropriate, use a decision support process including situational assessment and risk analysis to develop incident-specific objectives, requirements, and courses of action; and document the rationale behind them.
 Resource Benefit Objectives Only appropriate on rare occasions, based on site-specific circumstances (e.g., the initial size-up and response is delayed beyond 24 hours, or a fire is primarily burning into Limited).
-The course of action will be documented with a decision analysis and support process.
+Document the course of action with a decision analysis and support process.

-Alaska Interagency Wildland Fire Management Plan 2024 Review Page 25 of 48 Ch.
-3: Wildland Fire Operational Guidance
+Alaska Interagency Wildland Fire Management Plan 2025 Review Page 26 of 52